Note: I’ve updated some of the statistics and links in this article as of December 2022.

 As uncomfortable as it might be to think about it this way, conventional cemeteries are really toxic waste dumps.
 Think about it.
 Your body is pumped full of embalming fluid (formaldehyde and other chemicals) to preserve it long enough for funeral home viewing, then placed in clothing (often synthetics that take a long time to biodegrade), then placed in a wood coffin that’s been treated with chemical sealants and contains metal hardware.
 Sometimes the coffin is placed inside a steel or concrete vault, then the whole bundle of poison is buried six feet under and covered with turf grass that’s kept alive for all eternity by chemical pesticides and fertilizers.
 I don’t know about you, but I sure as heck don’t want MY final act to be one that poisons the earth like that.

 For the past decade or so I’ve been convinced that I wanted to be cremated when I die.
-Cremation is actually fairly common in this country; about 42% of all Americans are cremated at death (per 2011 statistics from the Cremation Society of Great Britain).
+Cremation is actually fairly common in this country; about 50% of all Americans are cremated at death (per 2016 statistics).
 Cremation seemed much more environmentally friendly than the other available methods, at least at first glance.
 You simply get reduced to a pile of ashes that can be scattered at sea or in a special wilderness place, or just buried in an urn.
 But then I started thinking about the air pollution generated by the cremation process; specifically there are concerns about the mercury vapors from dental fillings.
 I don’t have any mercury in my fillings, but even so, I’m unhappy with the pollution aspects.
 So I started looking into other options, and I think I may have found the perfect choice for me.

 There are some great places being established as natural burial cemeteries, and I hope more will pop up as this idea gains support.
 There’s an interesting one in Northern Ohio called Foxfield Preserve, a lovely-looking nature preserve cemetery owned by the Wilderness Center.
-Take a look at their video here and see if it doesn’t seem pretty amazing.
-And even closer to me is The Preserve on Lake Maceday, the first natural burial cemetery in the Detroit metro area.
-I think I’ll make a point to go birding in one of these places this summer to get a better feel for what they’re like.
+Take a look at their website and see if it doesn’t seem pretty amazing.

 So what do you think about this whole idea of natural burials?
 Do you think it’s important or not?
 Would you consider it for yourself or your loved ones?